GrawLab/DBSCAN-CellX/README.md

 dbscan_cellx.main(["C:\Users\USER-NAME\file.csv"], "C:\Users\USER-NAME\save_folder\", 2.90, 938.40, 565.80, 1, 140, 1) # Calls the main function
 ```
-Please note that the file is given within "[]".
+Please note that the file is given within squared brackets "[]".
-Hereby, an edge-correction will be run using the default threshold-angle of 140°, as well as a calculation of the edge-degree for each cell.
+An edge-correction will be run using the default threshold-angle of 140°, as well as a calculation of the edge-degree for each cell.
 Results are specified to be saved to the *save_folder*, including the list of determined DBSCAN-parameters.

 In contrast, inside the terminal (Option 2), the parameters are specified as follows:
 ```